KartikKannapur/kartikkannapur.github.io/mooc.md

 - [Introduction to Linux LFS101x](https://www.edx.org/course/introduction-linux-linuxfoundationx-lfs101x-1) by Linux Foundation on edX - Chapter 8

-- [Analyzing Big Data With Twitter](https://www.youtube.com/playlist?list=PLE8C1256A28C1487F) by UC Berkeley - School of Information - Lecture 3 of 16 - Yet to Start

 - Python for Data Analysis by Wes McKinney, published by O'Reilly Media - Page 95 of 470 - Chapter 4 - NumPy

 - Data Structures and Algorithms in Python by Michael H. Goldwasser, Michael T. Goodrich, and Roberto Tamassia - Page 118 of 770